 All-natural, 100% Soy Candles

 Our line of homemade, hand-poured candles complement a variety of styles and home decor.
-Each candle is hand-poured into an 8-oz glass jar, topped with a rustic lid, and decorated with a hang-tag that can easily be pulled off and discarded, if desired.
+Each candle is hand-poured into an 8 to 9 ounce glass jar, topped with a rustic or black lid (depending upon what is available from our supplier at the time of purchase), and decorated with a hang-tag that can easily be pulled off and discarded, if desired.
 The candle itself is made with 100% soybean wax, and has an all-natural cotton wick.
-The scents that we choose are phthalate-free, and since we do not use any dyes in our soy candles, each candle will have a hue that can range anywhere between an off-white to a pale yellow, regardless of scent.
+The scents that we choose are free from harmful phthalates, and since we do not use any dyes in our soy candles, each candle will have a hue that can range anywhere between an off-white to a pale yellow, regardless of scent.
 The slight color variations are caused by the scents, and the color can deepen over time.

 (We tried using titanium dioxide to help keep the candle wax a more uniform white color, but we just didn’t like how it negatively affected the performance of the wick.
 And since we do love the natural color created by the reaction of the soy wax to the fragrance oils, anyway, leaving the wax color as-is a win-win, in our opinion!)